gianlazz/Lazztech.Cloud/GianDevNotes.md

 Also now after this design decision change the test SnapshotWithStatusOfno_persons_found_ShouldHaveNoPeople() fails however that is no longer a fact that I want to assert so I'll delete it.
 I've changed it over to reflect that a "unknown_person" should still have a non empty bb.

 Oddly now however, the _3PersonSnap1UnkownShouldStillHavePeopleForeachWithBB() test case is failing again with an empty snapshot resulting in the count assertion being off.
 It appears to be taken from the KnownUnknown collection which I thought I'd just solved...

+I swear I saw it pass so that's really confusing.
+Maybe I was just confused.
+Anyways, in the mocks where it's splitting the mock stdout test data I added the .Split() enum param StringSplitOptions.RemoveEmptyEntries which fixed it.

+I should really probably just remove the whole notion of a "known_unknown" dir or snapshot enum status entirely.
+It's not helping and didn't end up fitting the design.